 Rebecca joined YouthBuild as an AmeriCorps member in 2002, as a new college grad with a Sociology degree.
 The students at YB inspired her to become a teacher.
 She returned to school to earn a Master’s of Education in Reading/Writing/Literacy and went on to work as a high school literacy specialist.
 She returned to YouthBuild in 2017 as English Language Teacher/Coordinator, collaborating with colleagues to support multilingual students and ensuring the school is in compliance with state and federal guidance for educating English learners.
 Rebecca holds PA teacher certificates for secondary English, Reading Specialist, and ESL Program Specialist and a graduate certificate in Restorative Practices.
 When not at school, Rebecca enjoys being outdoors, baking, scrolling TikTok and Twitter, and organizing park clean ups and fun events for kids in Mifflin Square Park.

-Fatimah Johnson is the Special Education Coordinator for YouthBuild Philly.
+Fatimah Johnson is the Director of Specialized Services for YouthBuild Philly.
 She has spent many years in service to students with needs first as a teacher and later as an administrator, but always as an advocate.

 Prior to joining YouthBuild, Fatimah served as the Supervisor for Special Education Services at Independence Charter School West.
 As one of the founding members of the school she developed and shaped the special education department from the beginning.